romanpauk/dingo/test/matrix/README.md

 ## Generated Sources

 Registration test executables are split by feature.
-Implementation and runner sources are split by:
+Implementation sources are split by:

 `feature x feature_case`

-Features with only the default case keep a single source and runner named after the feature.
-Dispatch-heavy features get one source and runner per case.
-The split keeps translation units tied to matrix meaning instead of arbitrary shard numbers, while limiting the amount of template-heavy container and generated test code compiled by one compiler process.
+Features with only the default case keep a single implementation source named after the feature.
+Dispatch-heavy features get one implementation source per case.
+Runners are batched independently by executable.
+The split keeps template-heavy translation units tied to matrix meaning while avoiding one GoogleTest translation unit per semantic shard.

-Invocation has one executable and one source/runner pair per callable.
+Invocation has one executable and one implementation source per callable.
+Its runners are bounded batches over the complete executable.
 Its rows are the filtered product:

 `callable x dependency_provisioning x registration_mode x container`